Finding your perfect Dog

 This is a fantastic service that saves so much time and money!
 Not to mention the frustration and sadness that comes with potentially having to re-home a dog because it doesn’t fit in with the household or owner.
-Worse yet, the dog doesn’t get re-adopted and a chance it could be put down.
-Or buying a dog that may have to be put down because of bad breeding (inbreeding) or contaminated genetic lines (major health issues passed down through generations) after spending lots of money trying to fix these problems.
+Worse yet, the dog doesn’t get re-adopted, and there’s a chance it could be put down.
+Or buying a dog that may have to be put down because of bad breeding (inbreeding) or contaminated genetic lines (major health issues passed down through generations) after spending lots of money trying to fix these problems that you were never aware of.

-Getting a dog is like getting another family member; they are going to be with us all the time, and for a very long time.
-Households change as well, they can go from single, to married, to children etc. So let’s find the perfect fit for the owner, household, and for the future as well-before we spend lots of money, time, frustration and sadness.
+Getting a dog is like getting another family member; they are going to be with us all the time and for a very long time.
+Households change as well, they can go from single, to married, to children etc. That’s why buying a dog requires careful consideration to find the perfect fit for the owner, household, and future as well before we spend lots of money, time, frustration, sadness, and guilt.
+If you know a friend or family that needs help click here for a gift card.
+Check out our blog for advice

 With this service you will receive: